cseanburns/personal_knowledge_mgmt/src/2b-working-with-gen-ai.md

 | Code generation | Reasoning models | Reasoning models, with their focus on step-by-step thinking and understanding of structured data, are better suited for code generation, especially for complex or multi-step tasks.
 They can generate more accurate and reliable code, and even suggest improvements. |
 | Reasoning | Reasoning models | Reasoning models are specifically designed to excel at tasks requiring logical deduction, problem-solving, and multi-step breakdowns.
 They are trained to "think" through problems and arrive at accurate and well-reasoned conclusions. |

-In the [Prompting Techniques][prompting_techniques] section, the Prompt Engineering Guide describes multiple ways to engage with generative AI.
+The [Prompting Techniques][prompting_techniques] section, from the Prompt Engineering Guide, describes multiple prompts to engage with generative AI.
 The first few items listed are good entry level approaches for constructing prompts.
-These include:
+These include, from basic to more advanced:

 - [Zero-shot prompting][zero_shot]: a prompt that does not provide AI with examples of how to answer the prompt.
 - [Few-shot prompting][few_shot]: a prompt that provides some examples of how to answer the prompt.
 - [Chain-of-thought prompting][chain_of_thought]: a series of prompts that encourage AI to show its reasoning process.
 Most useful for GPT-based models.
 Reasoning-based models are designed to include chain-of-thought prompting.

 Please read through these techniques.
-Prompting techniques like **few-shot** and **chain-of-thought** are examples of to help AI reason through your queries.
+Prompting techniques like **few-shot** and **chain-of-thought** are examples of how to help AI reason through your queries.
 Other reasoning methods are useful, too.

 ## Prompt Exchange with Google